KalpaD98/sign-login-with-google/docs/QUICKSTART.md

 ### Invalid token on Google Sign-In?
 - Verify Client ID matches in both Google Console and `.env` files
-- Check that authorized origins are correctly configured in Google Console
+- Check that authorized JavaScript origins are correctly configured in Google Console
-- Ensure API is enabled: Google+ API in Google Cloud Console
+- Ensure the OAuth consent screen is properly configured
+- Verify the token is being sent correctly from the frontend

 ## Next Steps